 Birmingham QE Hospital

-The state-of-the-art scheme in Edgbaston will deliver high quality acute healthcare for private patients in the region, as well as providing additional capacity and specialist facilities for NHS patients.
+Construction work has commenced on a new £100m specialist hospital facility in Birmingham, which will provide high quality acute care to private patients in the region as well as extra capacity and access to specialist facilities for NHS patients.